SirDank/dank.tool/README.md

 # 🚨 World Exploration Game 🚨 [ WIP ]

 - This game is in early development, expect bugs!
+- If the ground is not visible, restart the game!
+- You might need to use max brightness!
 - Game updates might be slow!
 - Built using [Ursina Engine](https://github.com/pokepetter/ursina)!